shraeya-iyer/yoga_pal/README.md

 A real-time yoga pose estimation and feedback system using webcam, MediaPipe, and machine learning.

+## This is the final project for Northwestern course CS_396: Machine Learning and Sensing.

+## By {insert our names here}

 ## Features

 - **Real-time pose detection** from webcam feed